 Most first-year students will be assigned to reserved first-year student residence halls.
 These first-year student communities have been developed to help new students adjust to their new academic environment and encourage their participation in activities, as well as develop bonds of friendship.
 The resident assistants are available to help promote a rewarding and enjoyable residence hall experience.
 Participation and mutual respect are the keys to a great residential experience.

 Graduate Student Housing

 Limited housing is available for full time (9 credits or more) graduate students in houses on campus.
-Graduate students will have the opportunity to enter into a seven-month or 12-month residential agreement to live in select houses on campus prior to the undergraduate housing assignment process.
+Graduate students will have the opportunity to enter into 12-month residential agreement to live in select houses on campus prior to the undergraduate housing assignment process.

 Residential Life Policies

 A student has the right to use his/her assigned room for sleep, study, and recreation; the right to sleep and study takes precedence.
 Roommates and hall residents are expected to cooperate in the use of their room, corridor, and public areas such as lounges.
 A student has the right not to be affronted in his/her room and corridor by noise or odors originating there or elsewhere or by behavior that impedes his/her pursuit of education.
 No student shall be subjected to conditions that might involve a violation of the law in his/her room or common areas.

 Students who feel that their rights are being infringed on are urged to discuss the matter with the student(s) involved and to consult with their resident assistant or professional residential life staff in an effort to resolve the situation.

 For regulations regarding the possession and use of alcohol in residential facilities, please refer to the College’s Alcohol Policy.
 Students are responsible for knowing the College’s Alcohol Policy, which is detailed in this Student Handbook.